Leikaab/crudclient/CONTRIBUTING.md

 - `feat: add support for custom authentication headers`
 - `fix: correct handling of non-JSON error responses`
-- `docs: update CONTRIBUTING.md with commit guidelines`
+- `docs: update CONTRIBUTING.md with poetry setup`
 - `refactor: simplify endpoint construction logic in Crud class`
 - `test: add unit tests for ClientConfig merging`

 ## Pull Request (PR) Process

-1. Ensure all tests pass and pre-commit checks are successful.
+1. Ensure all tests pass (`pytest tests/unit`) and pre-commit/pre-push checks are successful locally.
 2. Push your feature branch to your fork on GitHub.
 3. Create a Pull Request targeting the `main` branch of the `Leikaab/crudclient` repository.
 4. Provide a clear description of the changes in the PR.
 Link to any relevant issues.
-5. Ensure CI checks pass on the PR.
+5.  **CI Checks:** Automated checks (including linters, type checkers, and tests across multiple Python versions) will run via GitHub Actions on your PR.
+Ensure these pass.
-6. Engage in code review and address any feedback.
+6. Engage in code review and address any feedback promptly.

 ## Reporting Issues

 If you encounter a bug or have a feature request, please check existing issues first.
 If it's a new issue, create one using the appropriate template on GitHub Issues.
-Provide as much detail as possible.
+Provide as much detail as possible, including steps to reproduce, expected behavior, and actual behavior.